KingBenny101/countapp/docs/getting-started/installation.md

    flutter run
    ```

-## Verify Installation
+## Troubleshooting

+If you encounter issues, run:

 ```bash
 flutter doctor
 ```

-All required components should show checkmarks for your target platform.
+This will check your Flutter installation and show any missing dependencies for your target platform.

     **Dependencies for Linux desktop**: